Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 Where P - blood loss as a percentage;

-TO - coefficient equal to 27 with gastrointestinal blood loss, 33 - with cavity bleeding, 24 - with injuries of the extremities and 22 - with lesions of the chest;
+TO - coefficient equal to 27 for gastrointestinal blood loss, 33 for abdominal bleeding, 24 for wounds of the extremities and 22 for damage to the chest;

 SI - shock index, equal to the ratio of pulse rate to systolic pressure.

-In the first hours with a large blood loss, there may be a slight decrease in the level of hemoglobin and erythrocytes, respectively, the hematocrit (part of the blood volume accounted for by uniform elements) is not reduced, and only a study of the volume of circulating erythrocytes can reveal its significant decrease.
+In the first hours with large blood loss, there may be a slight decrease in the level of hemoglobin and red blood cells; accordingly, the hematocrit (the part of the blood volume attributable to shaped elements), and only a study of the volume of circulating red blood cells can reveal its significant decrease.

-If the bleeding was stopped, then after 2-3 days a decrease in the level of hemoglobin and erythrocytes is observed due to the penetration of tissue fluid into the blood, therefore, in the first time after blood loss, anemia is normochromic.
-The content of platelets during bleeding may be reduced due to their consumption during thrombus formation.
+If the bleeding was stopped, then after 2-3 days there is a decrease in the level of hemoglobin and red blood cells due to the penetration of tissue fluid into the blood, therefore, in the first time after blood loss, anemia is normochromic in nature.
+The platelet content during bleeding may be reduced due to their consumption during the process of thrombus formation.

-The diagnosis of latent massive bleeding is based on clinical manifestations, supported by some laboratory data (tests by Gregersen, Weber, an increase in the level of residual nitrogen in case of bleeding from the upper digestive tract).
+The diagnosis of occult massive bleeding is based on clinical manifestations, supported by some laboratory data (Gregersen, Weber tests, an increase in the level of residual nitrogen in case of bleeding from upper sections digestive tract).

-Treatment of acute post-hemorrhagic anemia begins with stopping bleeding and taking anti-shock measures.
+Treatment of acute posthemorrhagic anemia begins with stopping bleeding and carrying out anti-shock measures.
 Indications for blood transfusion in acute blood loss are: prolonged bleeding, a significant drop in systolic blood pressure to 90 mm Hg.
-Art. and below, an increase in heart rate compared to the norm by 20 beats per minute or more.
-Blood loss within 10-15% of the initial circulating blood volume (BCC) does not require blood replacement, and the loss of even 25% of the BCC requires only minor correction.
-Transfusion of blood substitutes is carried out for patients with a loss of more than 25% of blood.
+Art. and lower, increased heart rate compared to the norm by 20 beats per minute or more.
+Blood loss within 10-15% of the initial circulating blood volume (BCV) does not require blood replacement, and a loss of even 25% of the BCC requires only a slight correction.
+Transfusion of blood substitutes is performed for patients with a loss of more than 25% of blood.
 For replacement therapy use

-polyglucin in a volume of up to 2 l / day.
+polyglucin in a volume of up to 2 l/day.
 In order to improve microcirculation, intravenous administration of rheopolyglucin, gelatinol or albumin is used.
-Erythrocyte mass in the amount of 30-40% of blood loss should be used only after the restoration of blood circulation by replenishing the BCC with the above solutions.
-To improve the rheological properties of blood, the erythrocyte mass is diluted with rheopolyglucin or 5% albumin solution in a 1: 1 ratio.
+Red blood cell mass in a volume of 30-40% of blood loss should be used only after restoration of blood circulation by replenishing the bcc with the above solutions.
+To improve the rheological properties of blood, red blood cells are diluted with rheopolyglucin or a 5% albumin solution in a 1:1 ratio.

-With massive blood loss, the rate of transfusion is of great importance.
-Usually venous pressure is sharply reduced, the ulnar veins are collapsed, so one should resort to puncture of the subclavian veins or venous sections followed by jet injection of solutions into 2-3 veins.
-It should be emphasized the inadmissibility of replenishing all blood loss with blood in order to avoid the "massive transfusion syndrome".
+With massive blood loss great importance has a transfusion speed.
+Typically, venous pressure is sharply reduced, the ulnar veins are collapsed, so you should resort to puncture of the subclavian veins or venous sections, followed by jet injection of solutions into 2-3 veins.
+It should be emphasized that it is inadmissible to replace all blood loss with blood in order to avoid “massive transfusion syndrome.”
 It is also necessary to remember about the correction of plasma proteins, for which albumin or protein is used.
-In order to correct the body's water balance, intravenous infusions of 0.9% sodium chloride solution, 5% glucose solution, Ringer-Locke's solution are performed.
+For the purpose of correction water balance the body produces intravenous infusions 0.9% sodium chloride solution, 5% glucose solution, Ringer-Locke solution.
 Lactasol is used to normalize blood pH.

 Hematologist